MicrosoftDocs/architecture-center/docs/example-scenario/iot/batch-integration-azure-data-factory-digital-twins-content.md

 - [Azure Data Factory](https://azure.microsoft.com/services/data-factory) handles the connectivity and orchestration between the source system and Azure Digital Twins.

-- [Azure Storage](https://azure.microsoft.com/services/storage) stores the code for the custom activity and the data files that we generate that need to be processed.
+- [Azure Storage](https://azure.microsoft.com/services/storage) stores the code for the Custom activity and the data files that need to be processed.

-- [Azure Batch](https://azure.microsoft.com/services/batch) executes the custom activity code.
+- [Azure Batch](https://azure.microsoft.com/services/batch) runs the Custom activity code.

-- [Azure Active Directory](https://azure.microsoft.com/services/active-directory) provides [managed identities](/azure/active-directory/managed-identities-azure-resources/overview) for securely connecting from the custom activity to Azure Digital Twins.
+- [Azure Active Directory](https://azure.microsoft.com/services/active-directory) provides [managed identities](/azure/active-directory/managed-identities-azure-resources/overview) for securely connecting from the Custom activity to Azure Digital Twins.

 ### Alternatives

-An alternative to this approach is to use [Azure Functions](https://azure.microsoft.com/services/functions/) instead of Azure Batch.
-We chose not to use Azure Functions for this architecture, because Functions has a timeout for execution.
-A timeout could be a problem if the update to Digital Twins requires complex logic, or if the API gets throttled.
+An alternative to this approach is to use [Azure Functions](https://azure.microsoft.com/services/functions) instead of Azure Batch.
+We chose not to use Azure Functions for this architecture because Functions has a timeout for execution.
+A timeout could be a problem if the update to Azure Digital Twins requires complex logic, or if the API gets throttled.
 In such a case, the function could time out before execution is complete.
 Azure Batch doesn't have this restriction.
 Also, when using Batch, you can configure the number of virtual machines that are active to process the files.
-This flexibility helps you to find a balance of scale and speed of updates.
+This flexibility helps you to find a balance between the scale and the speed of updates.

 ## Considerations

-- Custom Activities are essentially console applications.
-We took some of the best practices that are outlined in [Creating an Azure Data Factory v2 Custom Activity](https://mrpaulandrew.com/2018/11/12/creating-an-azure-data-factory-v2-custom-activity/), a post by Paul Andrew on his blog, as a foundation to be able to run and debug locally.
+- Custom activities are essentially console applications.
+We took some of the best practices that are outlined in [Creating an Azure Data Factory v2 Custom Activity](https://mrpaulandrew.com/2018/11/12/creating-an-azure-data-factory-v2-custom-activity), a post by Paul Andrew on his blog, as a foundation to be able to run and debug locally.

 - Consider archiving the files, after they've been processed, for historical purposes.